variani/lme4noobs/README.md

 lme4noobs
 =========

-Learn how to use R package lme4
+Learn how to use R package lme4 as a [noob](http://www.urbandictionary.com/define.php?term=Noob).